-Once all of the modules have installed, connect the USB cable. standard USB cable with and Type B connectors.
-(Ethe Serial connections are also available, bu shown for this example.)
+Once all of the modules have been installed in the base, connect the USB cable.
+Use a standard USB cable with Type A and Type B connectors.
+(Ethernet and Serial connections are also available, but are not shown for this example.)

-Step 4: Apply Power to the PLC
+Step 4: Apply Power to the Do-more!
+PLC